-Vice President Mike Pence is right at home at the March for Life
+Pence is right at home at March for Life

+- "Life is winning," Pence declared Friday at the March for Life rally

+- Pence became the highest-ranking WH official to speak at the rally in its 43-year history

-(CNN)In his first major address as Vice President, Mike Pence will champion a cause that he tirelessly spoke about on the campaign trail: his anti-abortion stance.
+(CNN)In his first major address as vice president, Mike Pence championed a cause that he tirelessly spoke about on the campaign trail: his anti-abortion stance.

-The vice president announced on Twitter Thursday evening that he will be addressing the March for Life, an anti-abortion annual march in Washington.

-In the tweet, the vice president said he was "honored to meet with Pro-Life leaders in my office tonight," and included a picture of Pence addressing a group in his office.
+"Life is winning," Pence declared Friday at the March for Life rally in Washington.

+His address to the anti-abortion rally marked the highest ranking US official to speak to the group in person.
+It's also not the first time he has addressed the group.

+Pence referenced the Supreme Court case of Roe vs. Wade, saying the court had "abandoned" ideals in the first amendment but now things were turning around with the new administration.

+"That is evident in the election of pro-life majorities in the congress of the United States of America.
+But it is no more evident in any way than in the historic election of a president who stands for a stronger America, a more prosperous America, and a president who I proudly say stands for the right to life," the vice president said, joined by his wife, Second Lady Karen Pence, and daughter, Charlotte.

-It will be friendly territory for the former Indiana governor, who many viewed as an Evangelical and conservative Christian presence on the Republican ticket.
+It was friendly territory for the former Indiana governor, whom many viewed as an evangelical and conservative Christian presence on the Republican ticket.
 Pence spoke often and freely of his opposition to abortion on the campaign trail, which is deeply linked to his Christian faith.

-Friday's message follows President Donald Trump re-signing the Mexico City executive order, banning non-governmental groups from performing and promoting abortions.
+Friday's message follows President Donald Trump re-signing the so-called Mexico City executive order, banning non-governmental groups from performing and promoting abortions.

 In one of his biggest solo appearances on the campaign trail in October, Pence received a standing ovation from Liberty University students as he declared, "I'm pro life and I don't apologize for it."

-During that passionate speech, Pence said, "I believe a society can be judged by how it deals with its most vulnerable.
+During his speech, Pence said, "I believe a society can be judged by how it deals with its most vulnerable.
 The aged.
 The infirm.
 The disabled.
 And the unborn."

 Pence promised on the trail that if elected, he and Trump would "embrace a culture of life in America" and sign a bill banning late-term abortions.